 Finish faster and for less by taking advantage of what you already know.

-Acceptance of credit is based on scores and when the credit was received.
+Acceptance of credit is based on scores, the degree being pursued, and when the credit was received.
 Exam credit options include:

 Please note that not all tests are accepted and students who are interested should contact their advisor for more information.

 CSU-Global recognizes military nontraditional credit (training and occupational experience) by evaluating military transcripts for applicability toward your online undergraduate degree.